William Gopallawa

-William Gopallawa (විලියම් ගොපල්ලව, வில்லியம் கோப்பல்லாவ; 17 September 1896 – 31 January 1981) was a Sri Lankan politician and statesman who served as the last Governor-General of Ceylon from 1962 to 1972 and the first and only non-executive President of Sri Lanka from 1972 to 1978, when Ceylon declared itself a republic and changed its name to Sri Lanka.
+William Gopallawa (විලියම් ගොපල්ලව, வில்லியம் கோப்பல்லாவ; 17 September 1896 – 31 January 1981) was a Sri Lankan politician and statesman who served as the last Governor-General of Ceylon from 1962 to 1972.
+That year, Ceylon became a republic, and changed its name to Sri Lanka; he would serve as the first and only non-executive President of Sri Lanka until 1978.

-Gopallawa served as Governor-General during the tenure of three different governments, two headed by Sirimavo Bandaranaike of the SLFP and one headed by Dudley Senanayake of the UNP.
+Gopallawa served as Governor-General during the tenure of three different governments, two headed by Sirimavo Bandaranaike of the Sri Lanka Freedom Party and one headed by Dudley Senanayake of the United National Party.
+Gopallawa has been described as a reformist.

-He is also known as a Reformist.

 Early life and education

 William Gopallawa was born on 17 September 1896 at the Dullewe Maha Walauwa, Dullewe, Aluvihare, a suburb of Matale.
 He was related to Dullewe Dissava, a signatory on behalf of the Sinhalese to the Kandiyan Convention of 1815, by his mother Tikiri Kumarihamy Dullewe.
-His father, Tikiri Bandara Gopallawa died when he was three years old.
+His father, Tikiri Bandara Gopallawa, died when he was three years old.

-He received his primary education at the Dullewe village school and at St. John's College, Kandy.
+Gopallawa received his primary education at the Dullewe village school and at St. John's College, Kandy.
 He continued his secondary education at Dharmaraja College, Kandy where he was a Scout and later moved to St. Anthony's College, Kandy.
-After having sat the Cambridge Senior Certificate Examination in 1917, he returned to Matale and joined as one of the tutorial staff of the Buddhist English School and was also instrumental in setting up a library and a Scout troop for the benefit of the students there.
+After having sat the Cambridge Senior Certificate Examination in 1917, he returned to Matale and joined as one of the tutorial staff of Buddhist English School.
+He was instrumental in setting up a library and a scout troop at the school.

 Legal career

-In 1920, Gopallawa joined the Ceylon Law College, Colombo and was enrolled as a Proctor and Notary Public in 1924.
-He started his legal practice as a junior to Bernard Aluwihare in the unofficial bar of Kandy and went on to develop a practice in Matale, Dumbara and Kandy from 1924 until he took up duties as Municipal Commissioner, Kandy in 1939.
-He continued his practice on and off until he became the Municipal Commissioner of Colombo Municipal Council.
+In 1920, Gopallawa joined Ceylon Law College in Colombo and was enrolled as a proctor and notary public in 1924.
+He started his legal practice as a junior to Bernard Aluwihare in the unofficial bar of Kandy and went on to develop a practice in Matale, Dumbara and Kandy from 1924 until he took up duties as Municipal Commissioner in 1939.
+He continued his practice on and off until he became the Municipal Commissioner of the Colombo Municipal Council.